Student Voice – Minister's Student Advisory Council

 What is the Minister's Student Advisory Council?

 The Minister's Student Advisory Council is a group of approximately sixty students from all parts of the publicly funded education system and regions of the province.

 What is involved?

-The council meets with the Minister of Education.
+The council meets directly with the Minister of Education.
 It gathers twice a year, once in May in Toronto and once in August at a leadership camp.
-During their one-year term, council members create sub-committees on matters of interest and meet virtually to discuss them.
+During their one-year term, council members may create sub-committees on matters of interest and meet virtually to discuss them.
 Members are invited to participate in regional Student Voice programs and events like Regional Student Forums.
-Students may also be invited to participate in consultations regarding policies or programs that impact on students.
-Finally, council members are invited to attend their Regional Student Forum.
+Students may also be invited to participate in consultations regarding policies or programs that have an impact on students.
+Just bring your ideas and be ready to SpeakUp about your education!

 Who can apply?